OpenCorporates alternative · API

 OpenRegistry OpenCorporates

-Free signed-in calls 30 req/min/user 50/day, 200/month per OC's API docs
+Free calls 30 req/min/user 50/day, 200/month per OC's API docs

 Commercial use on free tier Allowed Open-data / public-benefit projects only